jleahwolff/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach affects the original array, and .map creates a new array.
+They both essentially do the same thing, but that is the biggest difference.

 2. What is the difference between a function and a method?
+A method is a function that is enclosed inside an object.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+A closure is a function inside a function, allowing you to gain access to the external functions, but remains invisible to other functions outside of the parent function.

+4. Describe the four rules of the 'this' keyword. window binding: has a global scope, and defaults to the window object. implicit binding: refers to the function in front of the dot when calling. explicit binding: We are explicitly telling a function what object it should use.
+Using call, apply, bind. new binding: creates an empty object, inheriting from the function, info is added to the new object by the this keyword.
 5. Why do we need super() in an extended class?

 ## Project Set up